cylc/cylc-flow/doc/src/appendices/site-user-config-ref.rst

 ---------------

-Configure allowed suite hosts and ports for starting up (running or restarting) suites and enabling them to be detected whilst running via utilities such as ``cylc gscan``.
+Configure allowed suite hosts and ports for starting up (running or restarting) suites.
 Additionally configure host selection settings specifying how to determine the most suitable run host at any given time from those configured.